Gorgeous Grooms: How To Find The Perfect Men’s Wedding Suit

 Summer or destination weddings can even be an even bigger opportunity to try new suit styles.
 More casual styles in fabrics like linen will be much more comfortable compared to the likes of wool or velvet, and are usually available in much lighter colours like beige, peach, sage and stone.

-One of the most common ways grooms introduce colour into their wedding wardrobe (in the UK, at least) is through kilts.
-The knee-length, skirt-like garment dates back as far as 16th century Scotland and comes in a tartan fabric that corresponds to the colour, check and weight of a certain family clan.
-Almost every every country in the world has some tartan link, but the most common are connected to Scottish, Irish, Welsh and English names.
+A common choice in the UK is the humble kilt; the knee-length, skirt-like garment dates back as far as 16th century Scotland and comes in a tartan fabric that corresponds to the colour, check and weight of a certain family clan.
+Almost every country in the world has some tartan link, but the most common are connected to Scottish, Irish, Welsh and English names.
+Kilts are usually reserved for special occasions, so a wedding is as good a time as any to crack one out.
+As per tradition, it’s recommended to pair a kilt with a Prince Charlie jacket and waistcoat or an Argyll kilt jacket, as well as hose, garter flashes and a sporran.